 physical activity is not someone else’s job, it is everybody’s responsibility.

-In collaboration with Public Health England and Health Education England, the This Mum Moves project have developed a free e-learning module as part of the Physical Activity and Health programme.
+In collaboration with Public Health England and Health Education England, the This Mum Moves project developed a free e-learning module as part of the Physical Activity and Health programme.
 The Active Pregnancy Foundation has endorsed this module.